is2ei/drone-typetalk/README.md

 `template`
 Overwrite the default message temnplate.
 It uses `github.com/drone/drone-template-lib/template`.

 `template_raw`
 Overwrite the default message temnplate.
-It uses `text/template`
+It uses `text/template` If both `template` and `template_raw` values are set, `template` value will override the message template.

 ## Template Raw Reference